 United States 2025 Snapshot

-An overview of the United States' automotive and economic landscape in 2025, including key statistics on population, GDP, vehicle fleet size, major car brands, production figures, fuel costs, and industry highlights.
+An overview of the United States' automotive and economic landscape of the United States in 2025, including key statistics on population, GDP, vehicle fleet size, major car brands, production figures, fuel costs, and industry highlights.

 English